Sensitivity to low-mass WIMPs with an improved liquid argon ionization response model within the DarkSide programme: The ReD experimental setup

-In this work, we used data from the recent campaign of the ReD experiment~\cite{redpaper}, which was exposed to neutrons from a $^{252}$Cf fission source, to constrain the SF model.
+In the recent campaign of the ReD experiment~\cite{Agnes:2025rxi}, the setup was exposed to neutrons from a $^{252}$Cf fission source.
 ReD is a small-scale dual-phase LAr TPC specifically designed to study the ionization response to nuclear recoils.
 The chamber has an active volume of 5$\times$5$\times$6~cm$^3$, with a 7~mm-thick gas pocket above the liquid.
 An electric field of 200~V/cm, established between two ITO-coated acrylic windows acting as anode and cathode, allows a maximum electron drift time of 54~$\mu$s.
 Light signals from both scintillation (S1) in the liquid and electroluminescence (S2) in the gas pocket, induced by drifted ionization electrons, are collected by cryogenic silicon photo-multipliers arranged in two 5$\times$5~cm$^2$ tiles placed above and below the active volume.
-The nuclear recoil energy estimator, S2, is converted into the number of ionization electrons by normalizing it to $g_2$ = 18.6$\pm$0.7~pe/e$^-$~\cite{redpaper}, the average number of photoelectrons detected per electron extracted into the gas phase.
+The nuclear-recoil energy estimator S2 is converted into the number of ionization electrons by normalizing it to $g_2 = 18.6\pm0.7$~pe/e$^-$~\cite{redpaper}.
+Here $g_2$ is defined as the average number of photoelectrons detected per free electron extracted into the gas phase.
+Effects that reduce the number of electrons surviving drift and extraction in the gas phase are included in the detector response implemented in the Monte Carlo.
 A more detailed description of the ReD detector is provided in~\cite{Agnes:2021zyq}.

 To perform the neutron time-of-flight (ToF) measurements, the setup includes two fast BaF$_2$ scintillators coupled to photo-multiplier tubes, which were placed symmetrically around the $^{252}$Cf source to detect prompt fission radiation and define the start time.
 The stop signal is provided by a neutron spectrometer located approximately 1~m from the TPC and 2~m from the source.
 It consists of two 3$\times$3 arrays of 1-inch EJ-276 plastic scintillators, allowing for position reconstruction and neutron/$\gamma$ discrimination via pulse shape analysis.
 The arrays are placed symmetrically above and below the beam axis, covering a range of scattering angles of 12° to 17°, which enables exploration of the LAr response to nuclear recoil energies in the [2, 8]~keV range.
 This is made possible by the broad energy spectrum of neutrons from $^{252}$Cf, which extends to over 10~MeV, with an average energy of approximately 2~MeV.